Settling the Score with Mr. Zoldan

 I drove like a madman.

 Up bridges, down ramps, cutting through side streets and narrow alleys, doubling back for no reason except to buy time.
-My eyes kept darting, to the mirrors, to the clock, to him, searching for anything, any excuse to stretch this out a little longer.
+My eyes kept darting to the mirrors, to the clock, to him, searching for anything, any excuse to stretch this out a little longer.

 I just needed time.
 A few more minutes.
 Another hour.
 Anything.

-Finally, I pulled up near a place Avrom and I used to joke about, a small, tired restaurant we’d nicknamed The Snail.
+Finally, I pulled up near a place Abraham and I used to joke about, a small, tired restaurant we’d nicknamed The Snail.
 The slowest service in the country.
 You could order coffee and grow old waiting for it.
 Perfect.

 I turned to him, forcing a smile onto my face.
 It felt wrong.
 Stiff.
 Like something arranged on a corpse.